DAK404/Truncheon/Readme.md

 # Working With APIs

-APIs are built-in programs which help to implement other programs without rewriting certain parts of code repeatedly.
-APIs also abstracts the implementation of a given functionality, presenting the essential data to the **custom module developers**.
-This makes it simple to build programs on top of Truncheon easily.

-API source code is found in the `./Source/Truncheon/API` directory.
-The APIs provided out of the box contain all essential programs to be used by external modules and programs.
-Additional APIs can be written and called as desired by the developers.
-(See [Creating Custom APIs](#creating-custom-apis))

-The API documentation will provide information how to leverage the API, while not providing the implementation of the API itself.
-However, there are comments in the program code which will help in improving, modifying and developing alternatives to the implementation.

-However, the program documentation will contain the details about the implementation of every program in Truncheon.
-This will ensure that other people interested to work on/modify the program will have a good idea about the working of the program.
+There are several APIs which are present in Truncheon.
+These APIs can be used to create other modules and programs which can be used to extend the functionality of Truncheon.
+The APIs can also be used to create a custom application right on top of Truncheon, without having to re-implement a given functionality all over again.

+The API binaries can be found in the `./Truncheon/API` directory.
+These binary files, however, will not provide any useful information to the user about the API calls.
+The information for every API call in the program can be found in the (Program Documentation)[https://dak404.github.io/Truncheon/Documentation/index.html] or in the Easy Documentation which will provide more information for each class in the program.
+The implementation of the API is not described in the documentation.

+The built-in APIs may require an authentication from the user to access it.
+Please do take care to use the Setup program in those cases.

 <span style="color:#e6b400">**NOTE:
-AS THE PROGRAM IS UPDATED IN THE FUTURE, THE IMPLEMENTAION MAY/MAY NOT CHANGE.
-SOMETIMES, WHEN THERE IS A NEW VERSION OF THE PROGRAM, THE API CALLS MAY/MAY NOT HAVE CHANGED.
-THIS WOULD MEAN THAT THE PROGRAMS BUILT ON TOP OF TRUNCHEON WILL BE AFFECTED IF NOT UPDATED.
-BY USING 3RD PARTY MODULES AND PROGRAMS IN TRUNCHEON, THE AUTHORS OF THE PROGRAMS ARE NOT RESPONSIBLE IN ANY WAY TO ANY DATA LOSS OR DAMAGES.
-ANY CHANGES TO THE API CALLS ARE TO BE TRACKED AND TO BE UPDATED REGULARLY BY THE MODULE DEVELOPERS, WHEN POSSIBLE, TO AVOID ANY ISSUES.**</span>
+The Truncheon APIs may be updated over time.
+Sometimes, there may be a change in the API call.
+Please refer to the documentation for information regarding the APIs.
+THE DEVELOPER(S) ARE NOT RESPONSIBLE FOR ANY APIs THAT ARE NOT FOUND IN THE (TRUNCHEON REPOSITORY)[https://github.com/DAK404/Truncheon].
+CREATE AND USE 3RD PARTY APIs AT YOUR OWN RISK.**</span>

 ---